New York Songlines: Bedford Street

 West:

-29 (corner): Ditch Plains, Hamptons-style clam shack named for a Montauk surf spot, was Bar d'O, cool, polysexual lounge.
+29 (corner): Daily Provisions, restaurant, was Ditch Plains, Hamptons-style clam shack named for a Montauk surf spot.
+Before that it was was Bar d'O, cool, polysexual lounge.

-27: Crepe Soul was Le Gamin Cafe, a local French chain.
+27: Quique Crudo, Mexican, was Crepe Soul; before that Le Gamin Cafe, a local French chain.
 Anne Heche flirts with a waiter at Le Gamin in Walking and Talking.

 3: These midrise apartments were built in 1987 on land that had been cleared to extend Houston Street straight west to the Hudson--a plan thankfully dropped.